VIII. Custody of children and guardianship

 As part of the long term reform and rehabilitation approach, juvenile courts sit in private.
 No written report or broadcast of any proceedings in the juvenile court, or an appeal from a juvenile court which identifies the defendant or which would tend to identify the defendant, may be published.
 The court may however dispense with the restrictions on identification if it is satisfied it is in the interests of justice to do so.

-To know more about the Juvenile Court, please refer to Child And Youth Affairs > Children’s protection and welfare > Legal proceedings against a child > B. The Juvenile Court .
+To know more about the Juvenile Court, please refer to Child and Youth Affairs > Children’s protection and welfare > Legal proceedings against a child > B. The Juvenile Court.

 3. If a child is abused by his/her parents, who else can take care of the child?